davedsilvaofficial/qtlog/docs/QT-Coding-SOP.md

 ## Execution Discipline — Changelog First

+## Execution Discipline — Explicit Choice Gating (Copy-Button Rule)

+**Rule:**
+When presenting multiple actions, branches, or decisions, the assistant MUST present each choice inside a copy-ready block (single-action or numbered options).
+No implied execution.

+**Requirements:**

+- All choices MUST be isolated in copyable blocks.

+- Each block MUST represent one discrete action or decision.

+- No action proceeds unless the operator explicitly selects a block (e.g., “Execute Option 2”).

+- No mixed narration + instructions inside a block.

+- Default state is **NO ACTION**.

+**Rationale:**

+- Prevents accidental execution.

+- Reduces cognitive load.

+- Preserves operator authority.

+- Maintains auditability and governance integrity.

+**Enforcement:**

+- Any response that presents choices without copy-ready blocks constitutes SOP drift.

+- Operator may halt execution if this rule is violated.

+**Applies To:**

+- CLI commands

+- Git operations

+- Notion changes

+- Infrastructure edits

+- Multi-step plans

+- Refactors or migrations

 **Rule:** Before writing or editing code, first scan existing repo history to prevent duplicate work.

 **Required checks (in order):**